influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 The following scenario queries data starting when four production lines start and end.
 The following query  calculates the average oil temperature value during that period.

-{{% note %}}
-If you have a retention period on your bucket, you need to update your Cloud to the [usage-based plan](/influxdb/cloud/account-management/pricing-plans/#usage-based-plan) in order for the query to work.
-{{% /note %}}

 ```js
 batchStart = 2021-08-01T00:00:00Z
 batchStop = 2021-08-01T00:00:20Z